 In Statbank Norway the current time series will be moved to archive tables under Closed series.
 Between 24 January and 10 February 2017 the current Statbank tables will contain no figures.
 See also Changes to tables in Statbank.

 More information about the new base year will be published 10 February 2017

 Food prices pulled the CPI down in December

-The Consumer Price Index (CPI) rose by 0.5 per cent from August to September, mainly due to higher prices on clothing, furniture and electricity.
-The year-to-year growth in the CPI was 2.1 per cent in September, while the CPI-ATE growth was 2.4 per cent in the same period.
+The Consumer Price Index (CPI) fell 0.5 per cent from November to December 2016.
+The year-to-year growth in the CPI was 3.5 per cent in December, unchanged from November.

 |Monthly change (per cent)||12-month rate (per cent)||Index|

 |November 2016 - December 2016||December 2015 - December 2016||December 2016|